Formulations

 In case a formulation with the same name already exists in the project, a warning appears and you will have to Rename the formulation that is to be loaded from template.

-The selected formulation will appear in the Building Block Explorer view.
+The selected formulation will appear in the Building Blocks Explorer view.

 To delete a formulation from the project: